-Seattle health professionals, other demonstrators march through day and evening protesting George Floyd’s death
+Pushing for change, activists and first-time protesters come together in Seattle

 Among the hundreds who came to the park, some wore black and carried signs that read “Defund SPD,” and “No more silence, we need justice.”

+Some in the crowd at Magnuson marched toward University Village, where police prepared by blocking entrances.
+On Monday, some protesters smashed supermarket windows there and on Saturday, many stores were boarded up.

-The day’s events drew regular activists, including a video broadcast by the local Black Lives Matter, and first-time protesters who were determined that the killing of Floyd, whose last moments were with his neck under the knee of a Minneapolis police officer, now propels the nation in a new direction.
+Saturday’s events drew regular activists, including a video broadcast by the local Black Lives Matter, and first-time protesters who were determined that the killing of Floyd, whose last moments were with his neck under the knee of a Minneapolis police officer, now propel the nation in a new direction.

-It also included a repeat of tensions and police orders to disperse.
+It also included bursts of chaos and a repeat of tensions.
 On Capitol Hill, thousands gathered outside the East Precinct.
 Several groups offered free food from Seattle restaurants, as well as medical items and art supplies to make a sign.
 Around 7:30 p.m., officers gave an order for the crowd to move, and then deployed flash bangs as people ran off.
+Police used pepper spray, as well.

 On Saturday morning, thousands of doctors, nurses and other health care workers assembled at Harborview to protest police violence against people of color, as well as systemic racism, and its damaging effects on public health.